PRL-PRG/codedj-parasite/README.md

 - `table_readers.rs` - various indexed readers of an append only table
 - `codedj.rs` - the super store that is a set of datastores for the various languages we keep as well as other bookkeeping and metadata required for reliability and maintenance (command logs, etc.) and extra information from other sources, such as the downloader's metadata and indices, discovered projects, etc. Note that CodeDJ is only useful in write access mode, for reading purposes only, the datastoreViews should be used.

+The `parasite` subfolder contains files used by parasite only, these are:

+- `parasite-cli.yaml` - YAML description of parasite's command line interface
+- `parasite.rs` - command-line utility for dataset maintenance and updater.
+Any commands that require write-access to the datastore go here.
+- `updater.rs` - the updater task responsible for updating a repository in a datastore

+And finally the `mistletoe` folder contains files used by mistletoe only:

+- `mistletoe.rs` - command-line read-only client for reading raw datastore contents.
+Any commands that only read the stored information about projects go here.

 ## Datastore

 ## Parasite